WeikFu/PSTDF/README.md

-The python code of PSTDF and datasets in paper "Deep Forest and Pruned Syntax Tree-based Classification Method for Java Code Vulnerability";
+The python code of PSTDF and datasets in paper "Deep Forest and Pruned Syntax Tree-based Classification Method for Java Code Vulnerability"(https://www.mdpi.com/2227-7390/11/2/461);

 All code running in python3.6;